special forces operations operators in gear walking together in uniform

 Use simple metrics (heart rate trends, soreness, sleep quality) to adjust stimulus before breakdown occurs.

 This isn’t random “more work”, it’s smart, measured exposure that prepares the body without overwhelming it.
+Understanding the broader principles of tactical conditioning provides the foundation these design principles are built on.

 Why Durability Is a Better Long-Term Target